technovangelist/katacoda-scenarios/k8s3-logs/step1.md

 1. Make sure all the pods in your environment are running or at least being created:
    `kubectl get pods`{{execute}}
+   *If you see errors when you run `kubectl get pods`, there was a problem starting your lab environment.
+Hit the power button at the top right of the window and then refresh the browser.
+This will give you a new machine.*

 2. Once your environment is up and running, log into the <a href="https://app.datadoghq.com" target="_datadog">Datadog application</a>.
 Verify that metrics from the environment are coming in to the platform.